 ESPERANCE is a growing coastal town with a population of about 10 000.
 It is a major service centre, port and tourist destination.
 It is located at the western end of Esperance Bay where a relatively safe anchorage lead to the development of the port in the 1890’s to service the booming Kalgoolie goldfields, 400 km to the north.
 The port has been upgraded and enhanced with the construction of a major breakwater, a series of groynes and a 700 m long jetty.
 These facilities, together with the more recent Brandy Creek boat harbour, have however dissected the once continuous 10 km beach, that ran from Wylie Head to Dempster Head, into eight beaches (WA 144-151).
 Today the town provides a wide range of accommodation and services and is an excellent base of visiting the surrounding coast line, as well as the many islands in the Recherche Archipelago.
 Cape Arid and Le Grande national parks lie to the east, Stokes National park to the west, while in town is the spectacular scenic coastal drive out to Observatory Point.
 Wylie Head is a 40 m high granite knob which anchors the northern end of the long Le Grande beach, and the beginning of the once 10 km long beach that sweeps west to Dempster Head and Esperance.Read less

-Wind: Southeasterly 10 to 15 knots, reaching up to 20 knots east of Esperance early in the morning.
-Winds becoming variable below 10 knots in the evening.
+Wind: Northeasterly 15 to 25 knots, reaching up to 30 knots east of Hopetoun during the morning and early afternoon.
+Winds shifting westerly in the evening.

-Wind: Northerly 20 to 30 knots turning westerly 25 to 30 knots during the evening.
+Wind: Westerly 20 to 30 knots tending southwesterly before dawn then decreasing to 15 to 20 knots in the evening.

-Swell: Southwesterly 1.5 to 2.5 metres, increasing to 2 to 4 metres west of Hopetoun.
+Swell: Southwesterly 1.5 metres, increasing to 1.5 to 2.5 metres during the morning.
+2nd

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.